romazu/arxivql/README.md

 See the [arXiv Search API behavior](#important-arxiv-search-api-behavior) section for more details.

 ### Usage with Python arXiv Client
-Constructed queries can be directly used in [python arXiv API wrapper](https://pypi.org/project/arxiv):
+Constructed queries can be directly used in the [Python arXiv API wrapper](https://pypi.org/project/arxiv):

 ```python
 # pip install arxiv